 3. HSA Pays Medical Bills Past, Present and Future

-For the 2018 tax year, your medical expenses need to exceed 7.5 percent of your income to be deductible.
+Your medical expenses need to exceed 7.5% of your income to be deductible.
 But, thanks to the health savings account, you can effectively deduct your medical expenses from the first dollar, whether you incurred them this year, in years past or will even deduct them in the future, as long as you have a high-deductible insurance plan.

 4. Breast Augmentation Equals Tax Reduction